 What to plant in September

-September is quite a productive month for sowing seeds, planting bulbs and growing new plants – some to enjoy soon, and some to get started for next year.
+Would you like some more gardening tips for September?
+It’s quite a productive month for sowing seeds, planting bulbs and growing new plants – some to enjoy soon, and some to get started for next year.
 For a full list, head over to my post on what to plant in September.
+You might find my list of fall flowers for pots useful too.

 What jobs are you tackling in the garden this month?